A-Z Important Information

 If a guest arrives at the Fedliving office looking for you, the office staff will not provide contact details, but may call you and request that you come and meet your guest.
 You are responsible for the conduct and actions of your guests at all times, relating to both conduct and charges.
 So if they damage something or break the rules, you will bear the cost and penalty.

 Remember that the facilities within the halls and residences are shared, so if there are visitors who are 'regularly' sharing your room and the common spaces, the use of these facilities by other residents is compromised.
-With this in mind, you may only have occasional overnight guests and they should be signed in with the RA within your unit and issued a guest pass.
+With this in mind, you may only have occasional overnight guests and they should be registered and issued a guest pass.

 For reasons of safety and security, it is important to know when you are planning to have an occasional visitor staying.
 Please get an 'Overnight Guest' pass.
 If you can't provide a valid ID or guest pass, security staff may ask your guest to leave residence.
 Please remember that your guest is your responsibility and must remain with you at all times.
 Guests are not permitted to stay on residence in your absence.